Carol Nugent: Personal life

+Nugent married actor Nick Adams on May 10, 1959, in Las Vegas, Nevada.
+They had two children; she sued for divorce in November 1966.

 In a 1961 interview Adams said, "Carol is my good-luck charm.
 My first real success, the turn of the tide, came right after I fell in love with her.
 Then I formed my own production company and we sold The Rebel."
 However, in the same interview Nugent said, "Let's not overdo the sweetness and light.
 Naturally, Nick and I had our problems at the start".
 Gossip columnist Rona Barrett later wrote that Nugent "was one of the most refreshing wives in the entire community."

-John G. Stephens and Nugent married in 2002; Stephens died in 2018.
+Nugent married John G. Stephens in 2002; Stephens died in 2018.